thenumbernine/sand-attack/README.md

 ## TODO:

-- option for multipalyer sharing next-pieces vs separate next-pieces
+- option for multipalyer-coop sharing next-pieces vs separate next-pieces
+- multiplayer-versus where you can drop sand on your opponent and a color that they have to clear-touching to reveal to other random colors like that other etris game ...
+- notification of score-modifier for chaining lines
 - varying board width for # of players
+- save custom colors in config
-- gameplay mode for higher # colors goes up for # of lines made / score
+- gameplay mode using higher # colors
 - SPH stuff, exploding pieces, tilting board, obstacles in the board, etc
 - dif music per level
 - faster blob detection
+- submit high scores? meh.

 ## Music Credit: